 Who you think will benefit from the Farmer eXchange?

-Your vision for the Farmer eXchange
+What is your vision for the Farmer eXchange?

 What is the first question you would ask on the eXchange?